School Handbook

 After withholding a small amount to cover expenses, we share all profits of the program with our families — 50% to the school and 50% back to the family to pay toward the next year’s tuition expense.
 Our tracking program keeps up with each family’s individual purchases.
 This means that each family earns 50% of the profits generated by their own purchases.
 Only those families that participate will benefit — and they will benefit at the level at which they participate.

-Please contact our program coordinator through the school office for more information.
+Please contact the school office for more information.

 HOURS